-Fear can destroy confidence, create doubt, and snatch the joy from life.
-Fear has many names, can be invisible, holds no prejudice, and has lots of allies that work in tandem to self-sabotage.
-But what if you identify it, call it out and use it for positive gain?
+Fear can destroy confidence, create doubt, and snatch joy from life.
+Fear has many names, can be invisible, holds no prejudice, and has many allies that work in tandem with it.
+But what if you identify it, call it out, and use it for positive gain?

-A fear of selling and rejection within salespeople can occur in response to certain unforeseen situations developing – for instance, a high-profile client cancelling.
-It can also occur in anticipation or expectation of future challenges, such as having to explain to the leadership that the biggest client is cancelling, and the threat these in turn pose to the opportunity for a promotion or financial bonus.
+The fear of selling and fear of rejection among salespeople can occur in response to unforeseen situations during the process of closing the sale.
+For instance, it can occur when they experience rejection or cancelling by a high-profile client.
+It can also happen in anticipation or expectation of future challenges, such as explaining to leadership that significant potential customers are not renewing a product or service.
+These pose a threat to the opportunity for a promotion or financial bonus.

 Fear is an emotional response induced by any perceived danger or threat.
-The reaction to fear can cause physical changes that subsequently lead to adverse behavioural changes.
-In extreme cases, the impact of fear can lead to a loss of control or an inability to think in a logical and rational way.
+The reaction to fear can cause physical changes that lead to adverse behavioural changes.
+In extreme cases, the impact of fear can lead to a loss of control or an inability to think logically.

 As internal coping mechanisms kick in, their minds continue to be clouded with uncertainty, and the decision-making process becomes compromised as they look for a way out.

-Furthermore, it has been proven that exercise, maintaining health and numerous complementary therapies (like mindfulness, yoga, and meditation) can help to control and manage the effects of fear or the feeling of stress that it induces.
+Facing your fear directly is not always the best option.
+First of all, it is necessary to prepare your physical and mental health for this.
+According to reliable medical reviewers, it has been proven that exercise, maintaining health, and numerous complementary therapies (like mindfulness, yoga, and meditation) can help control and manage the effects of fear or the feeling of stress.

-Creating this open, non-judgemental environment can and will lead to improved performance, greater loyalty, and a shift in mindset.
-If we want to change the perception of our industry, then we must transform our approach and act in a kinder and more compassionate manner that will make our people proud.
+Creating this open, non-judgmental environment can lead to improved performance, greater loyalty, and a shift in mindset.
+If we want to change the perception of our industry, then we must transform our approach and act more kindly and compassionately.